unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/3115_cabin_heaters.md

 * the return of the heaters' output temperature to the temperature of the cabin, and
 * the drop of the heater's output volume to zero.

-What this practically means is that the cabin heaters will continue to radiate heat, and thus potentially continue positively contributing to the cabin temperature, for up to several minutes (assuming default values of related constants) following their controlling functions' deactivation.
-If this behavior seems strange to you, just think of traditional real-world heaters connected to a building's (water-based) central heating system, where this "phenomenon" is in fact even more intense and prolonged than the one simulated by the script.
+What this practically means is that the cabin heaters will continue to emit heat, thus positively contributing to the cabin temperature, for up to several minutes (assuming default values of related constants) following their controlling functions' deactivation.
+If this behavior seems strange to you, just think of traditional real-world heaters connected to a building's (water-based) central heating system, where this "phenomenon" is in fact even more intense and prolonged than the one simulated by UCHill.

 See also: [F1 / F2 - Cabin heater coupling](./3112_driver_passenger_ac.md#311215cabin-heater-coupling)